tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 ![](spellbook.png)

-<center>Spells in a spellbook.
-Even Auto Attack is a spell, and has Spell ID 6603.</center>
+_Spells in a spellbook.
+Even Auto Attack is a spell, and has Spell ID 6603._

 Not all spells are visible in the spellbook, and not all spells can be cast.
 Different **ranks** of a spell are actually just separate spells with "Rank x" as their rank names and a serverside relation that states they are ranks of another spell.